ivbor/Algorithms/README.md

 All documentation is within the source code so that it automatically loads by any decent IDE.
 In Vim works perfectly :)

-All tests are inside `Algorithms/tests/`, for examples you can also go there.
+All tests are inside `Algorithms/tests/`, examples of usage are also there.

-For sorts and some interesting data types performance tuning and comparing to python standard ones can be found in `Algorithms/python_solutions/speed_tuning`
+For sorts and some interesting data types performance tuning and comparing to python standard ones can be found in `Algorithms/python_solutions/speed_tuning`.

 ## What is planned:

 * Translations to C, for this purpose folder `Algorithms/C_solutions` was created.
-Objective is to try to increase performance even further.
+Objective is to try to increase performance even further

-* Beautiful documentation, inside `Algorithms/python_solutions/docs`.
-More information is in [README](Algorithms/python_solutions/docs/README.md).
+* Performance studies for these pairs or special structures (implementation here/well-known implementation if I happen to know one): heap/heapq, hashtable/dict, bloom_filter/-, hyperloglog/-, sparse_table/slice, segment_tree/slice, trees between themselves/-, graphs/-, bs within array/index, bs for different functions/-, split_find/sorted+index, ternary search for different functions/-

+* Animations for dp solutions

+* Example of work of matrix visualizer

 ## Workflows are set up as following: